samestrin/llm-interface/docs/usage.md

 - `interfaceName` (String|Array): The name of the LLM interface or an array containing the name of the LLM interface and the API key.
 - `message` (String|Object): The message to send.
-- `options` (Object|number, optional): Additional options for the embedding generation.
+- `options` (Object|number, optional): Additional options object to pass parameters to the model.
 If a number, it represents the cache timeout in seconds.
 - `interfaceOptions` (Object, optional): Interface-specific options.

 ```javascript